Recognition of a Customer's Expectation of Privacy

 We safeguard information according to established security and procedures, and we continually assess new technology for protecting information.
 Our employees are trained to understand and comply with these information principles.

 Restrictions on the Disclosure of Account Information

 It is our policy not to reveal nonpublic personal information about our customers to anyone except as disclosed in this policy or as permitted by law.
 We may disclose nonpublic personal information about our customers with our affiliates (a company we own or control).
-Examples of this type of information may include name, address, account balances, types of accounts, creditworthiness, credit history and income.
-Federal law allows us to disclose the information listed above with our affiliates, though customers can opt-out of the information sharing by contacting the bank.
+Examples of this type of information may include name, address, account balances, types of accounts and information about your transactions and experiences.
+Federal law allows us to disclose the information listed above with our affiliates.

 Maintaining Customer Privacy in Business Relationship With Third Parties